 My ten Stress Reducing Strategies for the Pandemic!

-Luckily, we know that most kids and families are resilient, and we can thrive during a challenging time.
+Luckily, we know that most kids and families are resilient and can thrive during a challenging time.
 Though times are difficult, kids and adults learn that adversity can be overcome, and we are all learning how to cope during significant changes.
-And this learning will be useful for years to come.
+And this learning will be helpful for years to come.

 Many parents worry about the possible long-term effects of the disruption in our lives.

 Here are ten ways to reduce stress and anxiety during the Pandemic while fostering our kids’ resilience: